128technology/docs/docs/intro_installation_byol_azure_conductor.md

 ![Router deployment](/img/platforms_azure_router_deployment.png)

 ### Azure Portal

 To deploy the Session Smart Networking software via the Azure Portal:

-1. Click on the BYOL **Session Smart Networking Platform** offering.
+1. Click the **Session Smart Networking Platform BYOL** offering.
-2. Click on the **Get it now** button.
+2. Click **Get it now**.
 3. Agree to the terms of use and privacy policy of the image.
-4. Click on the tab **Plans + Pricing** as shown in the following picture:
+4. Click the **Plans + Pricing** tab as shown below:

 ![Plans](/img/platforms_azure_plans.png)

-5. Click on the **Launch** link of the **Juniper Session Smart Conductor Managed Router** template.
+5. Click the **Launch** link of the **Juniper Session Smart Conductor** template.

 ![ARM Template](/img/azure-byol-conductor-managed-template.png)

-6. Answer the following questions to launch the deployment of a Conductor Managed Router.
-For a description of the parameters of the template, please refer to [Launch the Conductor Managed Template](#launch-the-conductor-managed-template).
+6. Answer the following questions to launch the deployment of a Conductor-managed Router.
+For a description of the parameters of the template, please refer to [Launch the Conductor-managed Template](#launch-the-conductor-managed-template).

 - What name do you want to give it?
   - Provide it in the **Instance Name** field (for example: Router).